Samir-Shedge/eda_hospitality_domain_project/README.md

 This project explores and analyzes booking data from AtliQ Hotels using Python and EDA techniques.
 It aims to uncover insights into platform usage, revenue trends, occupancy patterns, and customer experience — helping the company make smarter business decisions.

-> 📊 This project is part of my learning journey through the **Data Science Foundation Bootcamp** by Codebasics.

 ---

 ## 📌 Agenda